Event Overview

 Julia Criado

-Chair, RSPG & Head of Radioelectric Spectrum Planning and Management Unit
+Deputy Director for Radioelectric Spectrum Planning and Management

-Ministry for Digital Transformation and Civil Service, Spain
+Ministry of Digital Transformation and Digital Infrastructures, Spain

 Jonas Wessel